Skyrmion lattice in centrosymmetric magnets with local Dzyaloshinsky-Moriya interaction: Introduction

-Here we demonstrate that the local DMI in globally centrosymmetric magnets can also support skyrmions.
-The global centrosymmetry alone is not enough to forbid DMI.
-Instead, the inversion symmetry can be broken locally which admits a local spin orbit coupling and hence DMI.
+Here, we demonstrate that the DMI due to local inversion symmetry breaking in globally centrosymmetric magnets can also support skyrmions.
+Global centrosymmetry alone is not enough to forbid DMI.
+Instead, the inversion symmetry can be broken locally, which admits a local spin orbit coupling and hence DMI.
 One example is the spins in honeycomb lattice.
-Two nearest neighbor spins are inversion symmetric with the inversion center localized at the center of the bond, thus forbids the DMI.
-However, there is no inversion symmetry for the two next nearest neighbor spins, and therefore a local DMI is allowed.
-The honeycomb lattice has the mirror symmetry with respect to the honeycomb plane.
-As a result, the Moriya rule \cite{Moriya60} dictates the DMI vector being perpendicular to the honeycomb plane.
-Including such a DMI to the nearest neighbor ferromagnetic Heisenberg model on the honeycomb lattice realizes a Haldane model for the magnons with topological magnon bands. \cite{owerre_first_2016}
+Two nearest neighbor spins are inversion symmetric with the inversion center localized at the center of the bond, thus forbidding the DMI.
+However, there is no inversion symmetry for the two next-nearest-neighbor spins, and therefore a local DMI is allowed.
+The honeycomb lattice has mirror symmetry with respect to the honeycomb plane.
+As a result, the Moriya rule \cite{Moriya60} dictates that the DMI vector is perpendicular to the honeycomb plane.
+Including such a DMI to the nearest-neighbor ferromagnetic Heisenberg model on the honeycomb lattice realizes a Haldane model for the magnons with topological magnon bands. \cite{owerre_first_2016}